1968 United States elections

 The Republican Party won a net gain of five seats in both the House and the Senate.
 However, the Democratic Party retained strong majorities in both houses of Congress.
 In the gubernatorial elections, the Republican Party picked up a net gain of five governorships.
-This was the second consecutive election where the winning presidential party had coattails in both houses of Congress and the first for Republicans since 1952.
+This was the second consecutive election cycle where the winning presidential party had coattails in both houses of Congress and the first for Republicans since 1952.
+This was also the first of two times since 1889 that a newly elected president's party failed to control either house of Congress.

-This was the first of two times since 1889 that a newly elected President's party failed to control either house of Congress.
+A number of ballot initiatives on a variety of subjects were on the ballot that year.
+Two states (Nebraska and North Dakota) had initiatives about lowering the voting age from 21 to 19 but they both did not pass.
+Maryland and Washington had housing discrimination related amendments.
+The Washington initiative was a veto referendum which passed requiring that discriminating based on "race, creed, color or national origin" would be grounds for one to lose a real estate license.
+The Maryland one was also a veto referendum that did not pass banning discrimination on grounds of "race, color, religious creed, national origin or ancestry" regarding selling, leasing, renting or financing housing.